-Ziegler Surname Genealogy
+Ziegler Surname Meaning

 Ziegler is a German occupational name for a brickmaker or bricklayer, derived from the German ziegel, meaning originally “roof tile” and later “brick,” and from ziegelbrenner meaning brickmaker.

 Ziegler and Zeigler have been the spellings in America.
 Ziegler can also be a Jewish name.

-Select Ziegler Resources on
+Ziegler Surname Resources on The Internet

 - Michael Ziegler and His Descendants